Startup Proposal: Intelligent Traffic Signals

 other areas, compile statistics, and become smarter over time.

-all the units involved and an assumption of how quickly the cars
+central control of all the units involved and an assumption of how

-control, dynamically adjusting the signal phases to accommodate a
+central control, dynamically adjusting the signal phases to

-maintained even with disruptions such as random pedestrian
+synchronization could be maintained even with disruptions such as

 Gridlock Conditions (cars stuck within intersections) could